jeffreybender/JavaSort/README.md

 #### Sorting

-To use any of the sorting algorithms from this library in your project you just need to `import` the class for the sorting algorithm you wish to use from the `dev.jeffreybender.sort` package.
+To use any of the sorting algorithms from this library in your project you just need to `import` the class for the sorting algorithm you wish to use from the `dev.jeffreybender.sort` package and use one of the two methods listed below.

 All of the sort classes have 2 public methods: